Free Confidential Consultation

 • Report Your Injury – Report your injury to your supervisor or the ship’s medical staff as soon as possible.
 Reporting your injury will create a paper trail of the incident in the ship’s records.
 However, you should also document the incident, including the time, date, location, and other details of your injury.

 • Seek Medical Attention – Even if your injury seems minor, you should seek medical attention.
 Seeking medical care shows your employer and their insurance provider that you took your injury seriously, and it can prevent your injury from worsening.
-It’s also vital that you continue your follow-up treatment until reaching your maximum medical improvement (MMI).
+It’s also important that you continue your follow-up treatment until reaching your maximum medical improvement (MMI).

 • Collect Evidence – Take pictures of the accident scene, especially if a hazardous condition contributed to your injury.
 You should also collect witness statements and keep copies of your medical reports.
 Your attorney can use this evidence when building your case.